everappz/everappz.github.io/content/docs/howto/how-to-transfer-files-wirelessly-from-a-computer-to-an-iphone-using-wifi-drive/_index.md

 ![Wi-Fi Drive Browser Screen](21260c_7c7af1b6788a4fab9a6a866f1bbcc1b9~mv2.png)

 8. After the connection is established you will see the file manager web app.
 All common operations are supported.
-You can Copy, Move, Delete, Upload, and Download your files from the computer to the local storage of your device.
-Use the drag & drop or the Upload button to transfer music to your iPhone.
-Additionally, if your device is connected to your Mac using a cable, this can speed up file transfers.
+You can Copy, Move, Delete, Upload, and Download your files from the computer to the local storage of your device.<br><br>Use the drag & drop or the Upload button to transfer music to your iPhone.<br><br>Additionally, if your device is connected to your Mac using a cable, this can speed up file transfers.
 In this case, your Mac will set up a virtual online server, but the connection will utilize the cable for faster transfer speeds.

 ![Wi-Fi Drive Upload Files Screen](21260c_8699b90283c540cda6052b2480f1b99c~mv2.png)

-9. Tap "Stop Wi-Fi Drive" on the iPhone when you finished.
+1. Tap "Stop Wi-Fi Drive" on the iPhone when you finished.

 *Note: please make sure you use the latest version of the desktop browser and JavaScript is not disabled.
 This will fix any issues if the connection cannot be established.*

-## (2) Transfer audio files with Mac Finder or Windows File Explorer:
+## Transfer audio files with Mac Finder or Windows File Explorer

 **If you use macOS:**